 The Company's income and operating cash flows are substantially independent of changes in market interest rates.
-The Company is exposed to interest rate risk relates primarily to its deposits at financial institutions, short-term borrowings, long-term borrowings and debentures.
-Most of the Company's financial assets and liabilities bear floating interest rates or fixed interest rates which are close to the market rate.
-These exposures are managed by using natural hedges that arise from offsetting interest rate sensitive assets and liabilities.
-Usually, the loan tenors was longer than aging of the Company's accounts receivables.
+The Company has exposures to interest rate risk relates primarily to its deposits at financial institutions, short-term borrowings, long-term borrowings and debentures.
+Most of the Company's financial assets and liabilities bear floating interest rates or fixed interest rates which are close to the market rates.
+These exposures are managed by using natural hedges arose from offsetting interest rate sensitive assets and liabilities.
+Usually, the loan tenors were longer than aging of the Company's accounts receivables.